massimocaprinali/cloud-foundry-public/liberty-updates.md

 * The service plug-in that provides [auto-configuration support](autoConfig.html) for the [Cloudant NoSQL Database](/docs/Cloudant/index.html#Cloudant) service was updated to ensure that the connections to the service are established over a secure channel.

 ### July 21, 2015: Updated Liberty buildpack v1.20-20150713-1450
 * The buildpack contains an updated version of the Liberty profile based on the [8.5.5.6 release](https://developer.ibm.com/wasdev/blog/2015/06/25/java-ee-7-has-landed-in-was-liberty/).
 With this release all the Java EE 7 Liberty features previous available as beta features, are now available as production-ready features.
-Due to port and other restrictions in the {{site.data.keyword.Bluemix_notm}}, some features such as for example remote EJBs are not be fully supported in the platform.
+Due to port and other restrictions in the {{site.data.keyword.cloud_notm}}, some features such as for example remote EJBs are not be fully supported in the platform.
 * The buildpack recognizes and runs applications packaged in the [distZip-style ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://docs.gradle.org/current/userguide/application_plugin.html).
 * The buildpack contains an updated data collector for the Monitoring and Analytics service and WebSphere eXtreme Scale Client that support the new Liberty runtime version.